bekk/bekk-christmas/post/css/blending-color-codes-with-mix-blend-modes.md

 }
 ```

-In this case there is a black background, then a `div` containing two `img´'s, first the snowy landscape and then the santa.
-The order of the elements does matter, in this case the snowy landscape is first blended with the background, and the resulting image is then blended with the red santa!
+In this case there is a black background, then a `div` containing two `img`'s, first the snowy landscape and then the santa.
+The order of the elements does matter, in this case the snowy landscape is first blended with the black background, and the resulting image is then blended with the red santa!

 <img class="wide-image" src="https://i.ibb.co/vLhNgvN/css-christmas-picpic.png" />

 # What else?
 I recommend just playing around with mix-blend-mode a bit, it's quite fun and you can end up with some beautiful effects!
 It's also possible to have dynamic elements that move around while simultaneously blending, and in modern browsers there is support for blending SVGs as well.

-# How do I know what blends with what?
-For me it was quite hard to get my head around how elements blend when they are stacked on top of each other, but it's quite easy really.
-The element with the mix-blend-mode property, and all of its children elements, will be blended with the same background colors.
-So even if you have 10 elements stacked on top of each other, they will not blend with each other but with the background of the parent with the mix-blend-mode property.

 ### Happy blending!